Huang-Wei/sample-scheduler-extender/README.md

 # sample-scheduler-extender

-a sample to showcase how to create a k8s scheduler extender
+A sample to showcase how to create a k8s scheduler extender.